 #3: Touring Plans (Website and App)

 Touringplans.com has completely changed the way that I think about and plan our trips to both Disney and Universal Parks.
-The website offers valuable UO planning information for free, but in order to access their crowd calendar and individual touring plans you have to pay a subscription fee ($7.95 for one-year access for Universal).
+The website offers valuable UO planning information for free.
+However, in order to access their crowd calendar and individual touring plans you have to pay a subscription fee.
+The subscription fee is $8.95 for one-year access for Universal.
 Touringplans.com isn’t perfect, but we feel that the improved quality of our vacations is well worth the nominal subscription fee.
 Read my detailed review of touringplans.com here.

 #4: Universal Orlando Guide Book

 There are a few Universal Orlando guide books available.
 I recommend the Unofficial Guides book that is authored by the same people who run the touringplans.com website I describe above.
-If you are visiting both Universal Orlando and Disney World, than I recommend purchasing just the Unofficial Guides Disney World Guide as it includes a sizeable section on UO as well.
-However, if you are only visiting UO, there is a separate Unofficial Guides book that focuses on UO and is slightly less expensive.
+If you are visiting both Universal Orlando and Disney World, than I recommend purchasing just the Unofficial Guides Disney World Guide.
+It includes a sizeable section on UO as well as Disney.
+However, if you are only visiting UO, there is a separate Unofficial Guides book that focuses on UO.
+This guide is smaller and slightly less expensive.

-The Unofficial Guides book is entertaining to read and easy enough to navigate if you are simply looking for specific information.
+The Unofficial Guides book is entertaining to read and easy enough to navigate if you are looking for specific information.
 I especially appreciate their honest and insightful hotel reviews, dining recommendations, and ride descriptions.
 The Unofficial Guides blog also posts regular updates and planning tips to supplement your guide book.
-Look here for up-to-date information on the new Hagrid’s Motorbike ride.
+Look here for up-to-date information on visiting Universal Orlando during the pandemic.

 *A note on Universal Orlando Discount Ticket Sites: